Guiribei/datascience/README.txt

-This is a basic page to show the projects I'm doing to discover the Data Science world
+This is a basic page to show the projects I'm doing to discover the Data Science world!